 Portage Bay Boundaries

-Portage Bay is located south of the University District and north of Capitol Hill.
-With I-5 separating this neighborhood from Eastlake and 520 as its southern boundary, Portage Bay is a residential area with easy access to downtown, Bellevue, and other business hubs.
+You can find Portage Bay south of the University District and north of Capitol Hill.
+I-5 separates this neighborhood from Eastlake and 520 is its southern boundary.
+Portage Bay is a residential area with easy access to downtown, Bellevue, and other business hubs.

 While most Seattleites are used to Lake Union flowing into Lake Washington, Seattle’s lakes were not always connected.
-In the late 1800s, they were actually separated by land.
-Portage Bay got its name from this space’s initial use: “Portage” refers to transporting water vehicles by land to access another body of water — and at the turn of the 20th century, commercial mariners had to take their cargo onto land before continuing into Lake Washington.
+In the late 1800s, land actually separated these bodies of water.
+Portage Bay got its name from this space’s initial use: “Portage” refers to transporting water vehicles by land to access another body of water.
+At the turn of the 20th century, commercial mariners had to take their cargo onto land before continuing into Lake Washington.
 In 1916, the Washington Ship Canal was built, connecting the two bodies of water, but the bay between these two lakes kept its name.

 This neighborhood’s population grew rapidly in the early 1920s and continued to grow into the 20th century.
-Today, this area has a mix of houses and apartment buildings and is also home to one of Seattle’s largest houseboat communities.
+Today, this area has a mix of houses and apartment buildings.
+It is also home to one of Seattle’s largest houseboat communities.

-If the outdoors are your calling, this area gives you easy access to Interlaken Park, Roanoke Park, and Boren Park.
+Additionally, if the outdoors are your calling, you’re in the right place.
+This area gives you easy access to Interlaken Park, Roanoke Park, and Boren Park.
 Many residents also walk or run along the lake’s shore and embrace one of Seattle’s many ways to get on the water!